-- Production of almost 80 murals of stature and more than 100 community projects in 15 boroughs of the city;
+- Production of more than 130 murals of stature and more than 300 community projects in 17 boroughs of the city;

-- Revitalisation of a dozen Social Housing Projects in partnership with the Office municipal d’habitation de Montréal (OMHM), the Corporation d’habitation Jeanne-Mance (CHJM) and the Société d’habitation de Montréal (SHDM);
+- Revitalisation of thirty Social Housing Projects in partnership with the Office municipal d’habitation de Montréal (OMHM), the Corporation d’habitation Jeanne-Mance (CHJM) and the Société d’habitation de Montréal (SHDM);

-- High calibre artistic collaborations with, among others, Robert Lepage, Roadsworth, Paul Béliveau, Miyuki Tanobe, the Oscar Peterson family, National Theatre School, Espace GO, Théâtre du Nouveau Monde;
+- High calibre artistic collaborations with, among others, Robert Lepage, Roadsworth, Paul Béliveau, Miyuki Tanobe, the Oscar Peterson family, Cirque du Soleil, National Theatre School, Espace GO, Théâtre du Nouveau Monde;

-- Numerous distinctions, including: two Grafika prizes (2008 and 2012), Andrée-Daigle Citizen of Culture prize from the Arts and the City Network (2012) and two National Prizes from the Quebecois en entrepreneuriat contest (2008).
+- Numerous distinctions, including: Winner of the 34th Grand Prix du Conseil des arts de Montréal, Tourisme Montréal Distinction Awards (Innovation Award – under 50 employees), two Grafika prizes (2008 and 2012), Andrée-Daigle Citizen of Culture prize from the Arts and the City Network (2012) and two National Prizes from the Quebecois en entrepreneuriat contest (2008).